slashdevo/logfs/README.md

 # logfs
 logfs is a simple kernel-space filesystem that logs everything.
 Heavily based on and inspired by ![this](github.com/psankar/simplefs/).

+The file "Resources" has some links to resources that may be useful to understand how things work.

 ## Features
 - Skeleton of the project has been set.
 - You can only mount the filesystem, you do any other operations.